The

 Breaching the steel frame

-Official Secrets Act, the Holy Grail that allowed them to keep the people out of the loop.
+For those holding the reins of governance, RTI has subverted a colonial law called the Official Secrets Act, the Holy Grail that allowed them to keep the people out of the loop.
 Officials had the impunity to label all their documents with any of the four classifications of opacity: “restricted”, “confidential”, “secret” and “top secret”.
 But RTI changed that by making access the rule, secrecy the exception.
 Now citizens can only be denied information falling under 10 exempted categories in Section 8 of the RTI.
 Officials have been forced to recognize that public interest takes precedence over secrecy.
 Further, Section 4 of the RTI requires public authorities to make proactive or suo motu disclosures of information, reducing the need for applications.

 Deepening democracy